Magic hand Cavaliers worst playoff loss in franchise history, win 121-83 to cut their deficit to 2-1

 The Cavs' previous worst playoff loss was a 36-point defeat against Washington on April 24, 2008.

+“We knew they were going to come out with a punch but we’ve got to find a way to score and it starts with me,” said Mitchell, who had his left knee packed in ice after falling into Banchero early in the game.
+“You don’t get two wins for winning by more than 20, so you’ve got to keep it in that perspective.

+"At the end of he day we could have lost by 20 or 40, it doesn’t matter.
+It’s one win.”

-Orlando never had a lead during the first two games in Cleveland but blew this one open in the third quarter.
+Orlando finally took its first lead of the series in the first quarter and blew the game open in the third.
 Mitchell, Allen, and Cleveland starters Evan Mobley and Max Strus were taken out of the game with 3:16 left in the period and the Cavaliers down 92-58.

+“I feel like it was reverse roles,” Allen said.
+“When we were at home we came out with a lot of energy, a lot of physicality, and they did the same thing to us and we just didn’t respond right away.”

 After missing 10 of their first 11 shots and falling behind by seven, the Magic made 34 of their next 52 field-goal attempts and finished the game at 51.1% (47 for 92).